Dear Mr Frodo,

 No, my cabinet isn’t set up like that.
 I just wanted to take a photo of the photobook I made of Mr Frodo & thought I’d put his urn (him?) in the picture.
 I laugh when I see the look Tonka is giving in the background.
 To be honest, his urn is in a material bag, in a paper bag, on the floor between my chest of drawers and bookcase.
 I decided I wanted to do a photobook ages ago, but snapfish had a half price sale on recently.
 You get 20 pages with the book and you can add in extra.
 This one was 44 pages.
 It’s hard fitting in so many years of life into one book.
 Can you believe he’s been gone 6 months now?

 I miss having a dog.
 I REALLY miss having a dog.
 I don’t really remember a time when I didn’t have a dog.
 It’s not something that I can do right now.
 If I move to Melbourne later this year, it will be even more harder moving with a dog and finding a place to rent.
 I would have done it if Frodo was still alive, but right now, it doesn’t seem practical.
-My boyfriend and I talk often about getting a dog together, I search the rescue sites and that, but we have our heart set on an Anatolian.
+My man friend and I talk often about getting a dog together, I search the rescue sites and that, but we have our heart set on an Anatolian.

 I’ve been working on my health lately.
 It’s hard.
 Really hard.
 I think that’s partially why OOTD have been lacking.
 My mental health is doing okay, but my actual health is something I’ve been putting off for, well, ages.
 I have polycystic ovaries, and I have diabetes.
 I knew what my main problem was, and that was that I didn’t eat ENOUGH.
 I usually only ate one meal a day, and that’s not healthy.
 So i’ve made the effort to eat at least 3 meals a day, and be a hell of a lot more consious of what i’m putting IN my body.
 I’ve cut down on fizzy drink, so much so that I went through withdrawels resulting in daily headaches.